-Ohio is recognizing four schools today for maintaining high academic achievement among their students, including many from economically disadvantaged circumstances that can make learning difficult.
+Ohio is recognizing 12 schools today for maintaining high academic achievement among their students, including many from economically disadvantaged circumstances that can make learning difficult.

-The Ohio Department of Education named two Schools of Promise and four High Performing Schools of Honor.
+The Ohio Department of Education named two Schools of Promise, four High Performing Schools of Honor and nine High Progress Schools of Honor.
 Each program has its own criteria.
-Pugliese Elementary West and Wells Academy in the Steubenville City School District received both awards.
+Two schools received more than one award.

 You can find a complete list of Schools of Promise and Schools of Honor by clicking here.

-“All children can learn and achieve, and these schools have shown that circumstances don’t define them,” said Paolo DeMaria, superintendent of public instruction.
+“All children can learn and thrive, and these schools are supporting their students with the innovative practices that are closing achievement gaps,” said Paolo DeMaria, superintendent of public instruction.
 “Congratulations to these teachers and administrators for making a real difference in the lives of their students.”

 To qualify as a School of Promise, a school must meet these criteria:

-- Eighty percent or more of students in each grade that took the 2015-2016 Ohio State Tests, which includes end-of-course exams, must have rated Proficient in reading and math for all subgroups of students, which includes economically disadvantaged, limited English proficient, students with disabilities and all racial/ethnic groups.
+- Eighty percent or more of students in each grade who took the 2016-2017 Ohio State Tests, including end-of-course exams, must have rated Proficient in reading and math for all subgroups of students, which includes economically disadvantaged, limited English proficient, students with disabilities and all racial/ethnic groups;

-- Score an Ohio School Report Card grade of A or B on its Annual Measurable Objective, to narrow performance gaps between student groups.
+- Score an Ohio School Report Card grade of A or B on its Annual Measurable Objectives, to narrow performance gaps between student groups; and

 - Receive an A or B on student learning progress through the school year and a grade of A or B on high school graduation rate, if it is a high school.

 - The Schools of Honor initiative builds on the Schools of Promise program, recognizing schools that exceed Schools of Promise criteria.
 The U.S. Department of Education approved Schools of Honor as part of Ohio’s flexibility waiver request for the Elementary and Secondary Education Act in 2012.